From A Wiki of Ice and Fire

 Balerion was named after the ancient god of the Valyrian Freehold.
 He was born in Valyria.
 Balerion was one of the five dragons Aenar Targaryen brought with him when he fled to Dragonstone to survive the Doom of Valyria.

 He gained recognition as the 'Black Dread' during the War of Conquest, when Aegon rode him to victory and conquered Westeros.
-He became notorious when Aegon used him against King Harren Hoare.
+He became notorious when Aegon used him against King Harren Hoare in the burning of Harrenhal.
 Balerion's flames burned so hot that the towers of Harrenhal went up like candles, melting and twisting into the shapes they retain to this day.
 King Harren and his sons all perished.
 Balerion was also deployed in the battle that became known as the Field of Fire, the only time in history that all three of the fabled Targaryen dragons took to the sky at the same time.
 Between Vhagar, Meraxes and Balerion, four thousand men were burned to death.
 King Mern died, and with him House Gardener.
 The army was broken and Aegon I was victorious.

 After Aegon's death, Balerion was claimed by his son Maegor, who had long coveted his father's mount and had not claimed another dragon because he considered all others unworthy.
 When he was exiled, Maegor brought Balerion with him to Pentos.
 After his brother Aenys died, Maegor flew back to Westeros on Balerion's back to claim the Iron Throne.
 In his reign as king, Maegor used Balerion to destroy the Sept of Remembrance and in many other battles against the Faith Militant.
 In the Battle Beneath the Gods Eye, Maegor used Balerion to kill his nephew Aegon and his dragon Quicksilver.